andresmadeddie/Security-Offensive-Defensive-Forensics/README.md

 - Descriptions of the folders and files

-    - **POWER POINT PRESENTATION:**  It is the summary of the project focusing on a Red Team perspective.
+    - **PRESENTATION File:**  It is the summary of the project focusing on a Red Team perspective.

     - **REPORTS Folder:** It holds the reports of the defensive, offensive, and forensic analyses.